TristanHourtoulle/brandium-backend/docs/posts/README.md

 ## Creating Posts

 Posts are not created directly via this API.
 They are created automatically when using the `/api/generate` endpoint.
 See the [Generate API Documentation](../generate/README.md) for more details.

 ---

+## Iterating on Posts

+After generating a post, you can create multiple versions by iterating on it.
+Each iteration uses AI to modify the content based on your instructions while preserving the original context.

+**Key Features:**

+- Create unlimited versions of any post
+- Switch between versions at any time
+- Track the iteration prompt used for each version
+- Monitor token usage per version

+See the [Iterations API Documentation](../iterations/README.md) for complete details on:

+- `POST /api/posts/:postId/iterate` - Create a new version
+- `GET /api/posts/:postId/versions` - List all versions
+- `GET /api/posts/:postId/versions/:versionId` - Get specific version
+- `PATCH /api/posts/:postId/versions/:versionId/select` - Select a version

+---